-This tutorial will assist you with integrating FireEye and BlueCoat a bit, by using a URL list populated by FireEye to use in the BlueCoat as another web filter.
+This tutorial will assist you in setting up FireEye Integration With BlueCoat Proxy, by using a URL list populated by FireEye to use in the BlueCoat as another web filter.
 This filter can then be used in BlueCoat policy just like the BCWF, McAfee Smartfilter, etc…

 Step 1 – Enable all FireEye WebMPS devices to populate their individual URL list.